vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 Optional for Bootstrap:
-If need upgrade automaticaly your VM after boot, you can Upload a PANOS image file to the **software** folder. click on the :guilable:`software` folder ins the S3 console and click :guilable:`Upload`.
-Select :guilable:`Add Files` and select the file (example: *PanOS_vm_9.0.1*) retrieved from PANW support site, and click :guilable:`Upload`:
+If need upgrade automaticaly your VM after boot, you can Upload a PANOS image file to the **software** folder. click on the :guilabel:`software` folder ins the S3 console and click :guilabel:`Upload`.
+Select :guilabel:`Add Files` and select the file (example: *PanOS_vm_9.0.1*) retrieved from PANW support site, and click :guilabel:`Upload`:

 Optional for Bootstrap:
-If need associate licenses (BYOL) automaticaly your FW VM after boot, you can Upload a Licenses file to the :guilable:`license` folder. click on the :guilable:`license` folder ins the S3 console and click :guilable:`Upload`.
-Select :guilable:`Add Files` and select the file (example: *0001A100110-threats.key*) downloaded previously and click :guilable:`Upload`:
+If need associate licenses (BYOL) automaticaly your FW VM after boot, you can Upload a Licenses file to the :guilabel:`license` folder. click on the :guilabel:`license` folder ins the S3 console and click :guilabel:`Upload`.
+Select :guilabel:`Add Files` and select the file (example: *0001A100110-threats.key*) downloaded previously and click :guilabel:`Upload`:

 ******************************